 If you have any questions you can contact Council's Strategic Planning team on 9518 3250.
 Alternatively, you can visit the Civic Centre at 293 Springvale Road, Glen Waverley during business hours.

-There are two structure or precinct plans currently being prepared:
+There is one structure plan currently being prepared:

 Adopted Structure and Precinct Plans

-There are five adopted structure or precinct plans for the City of Monash’s Activity Centres:
+There are six adopted structure or precinct plans for the City of Monash’s Activity Centres:

 The Clayton Precinct Plan was adopted by Council on 28 January 2020.